-- Subtype 1 is written whenever ICSF is started or the options refresh is performed. - Subtype 3 no longer written. - Subtype 4 no longer written. - Subtype 5 no longer written. - Subtype 6 no longer written. - Subtype 7 is written when an operational key is imported from a coprocessor. - Subtype 8 is written whenever the in-storage copy of the CKDS is refreshed. - Subtype 9 is written whenever the CKDS is updated by a dynamic CKDS update service or the KDS Metadata write service. - Subtype 10 no longer written. - Subtype 11 no longer written. - Subtype 12 no longer written. - Subtype 13 is written whenever the PKDS is updated by a dynamic PKDS update service or the KDS Metadata write service. - Subtype 14 is written when a clear master key part is entered on a cryptographic coprocessor. - Subtype 15 is written whenever a retained key is created or deleted. - Subtype 16 is written for each request and reply from calls to the CSFPCI service by TKE. - Subtype 17 no longer written. - Subtype 18 is written when a coprocessor or accelerator comes online or offline. - Subtype 19 is written periodically to record processing times for PCIXCC coprocessors. - Subtype 20 is written periodically to record processing times for coprocessors or accelerators. - Subtype 21 is written when ICSF issues IXCJOIN to join the ICSF sysplex group or issues IXCLEAVE to leave the sysplex group. - Subtype 22 is written when the Trusted Block Create Callable services are invoked. - Subtype 23 is written when the token data set (TKDS) is updated - Subtype 24 is written when duplicate tokens are found. - Subtype 25 is written when key store policy checking detects the unauthorized use of a key token. - Subtype 26 is written whenever the in-storage copy of the PKDS is refreshed. - Subtype 27 is written when key store policy PKA key extensions checking detects the unauthorized use of a key. - Subtype 28 is written for information about High Performance Encrypted Key. - Subtype 29 is written for each TKE workstation audit record received from a TKE workstation. - Subtype 30 is written for each time an archived or inactive key data set record is referenced. - Subtype 40 is written for lifecycle events related to symmetric CCA tokens.
-This replaces subtype 9.

-- Subtype 41 is written for lifecycle events related to asymmetric CCA tokens.
+- Subtype 1 is written whenever ICSF is started or the options refresh is performed. - Subtype 7 is written when an operational key is imported from a coprocessor. - Subtype 8 is written whenever the in-storage copy of the CKDS is refreshed. - Subtype 9 is written whenever the CKDS is updated by a dynamic CKDS update service or the KDS Metadata write service or the CKDS KEYS utility. - Subtype 13 is written whenever the PKDS is updated by a dynamic PKDS update service or the KDS Metadata write service or the PKDS KEYS utility. - Subtype 14 is written when a clear master key part is entered on a cryptographic coprocessor. - Subtype 15 is written whenever a retained key is created or deleted. - Subtype 16 is written for each request and reply from calls to the CSFPCI service by TKE. - Subtype 18 is written when the configuration of a coprocessor or accelerator changes. - Subtype 19 is written periodically to record processing times for PCIXCC coprocessors. - Subtype 20 is written periodically to record processing times for coprocessors or accelerators. - Subtype 21 is written when ICSF issues IXCJOIN to join the ICSF sysplex group or issues IXCLEAVE to leave the sysplex group. - Subtype 22 is written when the Trusted Block Create Callable services are invoked. - Subtype 23 is written when the token data set (TKDS) is updated - Subtype 24 is written when duplicate tokens are found. - Subtype 25 is written when key store policy checking detects the unauthorized use of a key token. - Subtype 26 is written whenever the in-storage copy of the PKDS is refreshed. - Subtype 27 is written when key store policy PKA key extensions checking detects the unauthorized use of a key. - Subtype 28 is written for information about High Performance Encrypted Key. - Subtype 29 is written for each TKE workstation audit record received from a TKE workstation. - Subtype 30 is written for each time an archived or inactive key data set record is referenced. - Subtype 31 is written for cryptographic statistics data. - Subtype 40 is written for lifecycle events related to symmetric CCA tokens.
+This replaces subtype 9. - Subtype 41 is written for lifecycle events related to asymmetric CCA tokens.
 This replaces subtype 13. - Subtype 42 is written for lifecycle events related to PKCS#11 objects.
 This replaces subtype 23. - Subtype 43 is written when there is a configuration change for a regional cryptographic server. - Subtype 44 is written for usage events related to symmetric CCA tokens. - Subtype 45 is written for usage events related to asymmetric CCA tokens. - Subtype 46 is written for usage events related to PKCS#11 objects. - Subtype 47 is written for supported PKCS #11 usage events which do not involve an object.